jobyjoseph/Mastering-Frontend/Android.md

 Build your first app - https://developer.android.com/training/basics/firstapp/

-Android apps are built as a combination of components that can be invoked individually.
+Android apps are built as a __combination of components__ that can be invoked individually.
 For example, an activity is a type of app component that provides a user interface (UI).

-Android apps provide multiple entry points.
+Android apps provide __multiple entry points__.
 The "main" activity starts when the user taps your app's icon.
 You can also direct the user to an activity from elsewhere, such as from a notification or even from a different app.

 Other components, such as _broadcast receivers_ and _services_, allow your app to perform background tasks without a UI.

-Android apps adapt to different devices.
+Android apps __adapt to different devices__.

-Android allows you to provide different resources for different devices.
+Android allows you to __provide different resources for different devices__.
 For example, you can create different layouts for different screen sizes.
 The system determines which layout to use based on the screen size of the current device.

-If any of your app's features need specific hardware, such as a camera, you can query at runtime whether the device has that hardware or not, and then disable the corresponding features if it doesn't.
+If any of your app's features need specific hardware, such as a camera, you can __query at runtime whether the device has that hardware or not__, and then disable the corresponding features if it doesn't.
 You can specify that your app requires certain hardware so that Google Play won't allow the app to be installed on devices without them.